Pipelined Iterative Solvers with Kernel Fusion for Graphics Processing Units: Benchmark Results

 \section{Benchmark Results}

-The implementations proposed in this work are implemented in the 1.6.2 release of the free open-source linear algebra library ViennaCL\footnote{ViennaCL library: \url{http://viennacl.sourceforge.net/}} and are compared in the following with the implementations in the free open-source libraries CUSP\footnote{CUSP library: \url{http://cusplibrary.github.io/}} 0.4.0, MAGMA\footnote{MAGMA library: \url{http://icl.cs.utk.edu/magma/}} 1.5.0 (linked with INTEL MKL 11.0), and PARALUTION\footnote{PARALUTION library: \url{http://www.paralution.com/}} 0.8.0.
+The implementations proposed in this work are implemented in the 1.7.0 release of the free open-source linear algebra library ViennaCL\footnote{ViennaCL library: \url{http://viennacl.sourceforge.net/}} and are compared in the following with the implementations in the free open-source libraries CUSP\footnote{CUSP library: \url{http://cusplibrary.github.io/}} 0.5.1, MAGMA\footnote{MAGMA library: \url{http://icl.cs.utk.edu/magma/}} 1.6.2 (linked with INTEL MKL 11.0), and PARALUTION\footnote{PARALUTION library: \url{http://www.paralution.com/}} 1.0.0.
 Since CUSP and MAGMA are based on CUDA, benchmark data for AMD GPUs could only be obtained with ViennaCL and PARALUTION.
 All four libraries are used in an out-of-the-box manner without additional target-specific tuning in order to reflect typical use cases.

-In addition to classical implementations of the CG, BiCGStab and GMRES methods, MAGMA also provides pipelined implementations of the CG method (four kernels with custom sparse matrix-vector product) and the BiCGStab method (nine kernels using vendor-tuned sparse matrix-vector products) \cite{Anzt:BiCGStab-GPU}.
+In addition to classical implementations of the CG, BiCGStab, and GMRES methods, MAGMA also provides pipelined implementations of the CG method (four kernels with custom sparse matrix-vector product) and the BiCGStab method (nine kernels using vendor-tuned sparse matrix-vector products) \cite{Anzt:BiCGStab-GPU}.
+Since MAGMA 1.6.2 provides a flexible GMRES implementation, but no classical GMRES implementation, we used the classical GMRES implementation in MAGMA 1.6.1 for comparison.
 CUSP and PARALUTION implement classical formulations of all three iterative solvers in the comparison.
 Our numerical experiments showed that the implementations of the classical CG and BiCGStab methods in MAGMA show similar performance to PARALUTION.
 Therefore, we do not include timings for the classical implementations in MAGMA in our benchmark result plots, but instead only report execution times for the pipelined variants.

 All tests were carried out on Linux-based machines running the CUDA 6.0 SDK on NVIDIA GPUs with GPU driver version 331.20 and the AMD APP SDK 2.9 with GPU driver version 13.352.1014 on AMD GPUs.
 An NVIDIA Tesla C2050, an NVIDIA Tesla K20m, an AMD FirePro W9000, and an AMD FirePro W9100 were used for a comparison, representing the latest two generations of high-end workstation models from each vendor.
 Error-correcting code memory was disabled on all four GPUs for better comparison.
 Since all operations are limited by the available memory bandwidth, the obtained results are also representative for a broader range of mid- to high-end consumer GPUs with comparable memory bandwidth.